jurinho17-sv/my-portfolio-astro/src/content/posts/02-cs61a-week1-2.md

 ---
-title: "[CS 61A] Week 1"
+title: "Functions, Control"
 publishDate: 2025-09-12
-description: "Functions, Control"
+description: "[CS 61A] Week 1 - Study Notes"
-tags: ["Functions", "Control", "Python", "CS 61A: Structure and Interpretation of Computer Programs"]
+tags: ["Functions", "Control", "Python", "CS 61A", "Structure and Interpretation of Computer Programs"]
 draft: false
 pin: 0
 ---

-# [CS 61A] Week 1
+# Functions, Control

 Hi, I'm Ju Ho Kim and thank you very much for taking your time to visit my website!